ithinkimcats/Saints-Row-2-Juiced-Patch/FEATURED_FIXES.md

 ## Enhancements
 * Allow loading of loose files (VPP content) with folders to load from taken from loose.txt (default mods folder)
+* ⚙️ addon_bitmaps - allows for custom textures support, meaning you can load new texture entries with new names.
 * ⚙️ Ported over 30 animations from the console versions.
 * ⚙️ Implemented Dynamic controller prompts
 * ⚙️ Restore Slew Mode, toggleable via F4 or BlingMenu